This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 Work together to capture four sacred treasures in this cooperative game set on a perilous paradise.
 If players aren’t fast enough they’ll be swallowed up with the island into a watery abyss.

 Players start by setting up the island tiles as specified.
-They then choose their adventurer, all of whom have their own special ability, and will take turns to carry out several actions like move around the board, search for treasure, or try to shore up a sinking square and slow its descent below.
-With this being a coop game, the whole family will need to work together and strategize in order to complete the win objective: collect four treasures and make their way to ‘Fools Landing’ helipad to escape the island.
-As the island is constantly sinking, it’s important to have players work well together to devise not only the best way to go about finding the treasures, but creating an escape plan as well!
-It doesn’t hurt to have a contingency plan too, just in case one of the players finds themselves on a sinking tile, trapped from escape!
+They then choose their adventurer, all of whom have their own special ability, and will take turns to carry out several actions, like move around the board, search for treasure, or try to shore up a sinking square and slow its descent below.
+Since this is a cooperative game, the whole family will need to work together and strategize in order to complete the win objective: collect four treasures and make their way to ‘Fools Landing’ helipad to escape the island.
+As the island is constantly sinking, it’s important to have players work well together to devise not only the best way to go about finding the treasures, but to create an escape plan as well!
+It doesn’t hurt to have a contingency plan too, just in case one of the players finds themselves on a sinking tile, trapped and unable to escape!

 Camel Up